Skip to content

 Vero is compatible with all CL and EL clients (see compatibility), therefore we recommend running up to five different client pairs and ensuring that no single client runs on a majority of servers.
 This will ensure validators are not exposed to single-client bugs and also allows for maintenance to be performed on up to two servers at a time.

-Step-by-step Migration Example¶
+Step-by-step Migration Example

-- 33% consensus client bugs
+• 33% consensus client bugs

 To migrate to a more resilient setup using Vero, you would:

-Start using Vero as your validator client.
+1. Switch to using Vero as your validator client.

-Start introducing more clients onto your servers gradually.
+2. Start introducing more clients onto your servers gradually.

-Switch to a Lodestar CL client on one of them.
-Then switch to the Besu EL client on another.
+Switch to the Lodestar client on one of them.
+Then switch to the Besu client on another.
 Continue switching clients one by one until you reach your desired end state while keeping an eye on Vero metrics, especially the attestation consensus time and duty submission time.
 With five servers, you could easily be running five different CL clients and five different EL clients.
 Vero is compatible with all of them.

-Enjoy the peace of mind a diverse set of clients gives you.
+3. Enjoy the peace of mind a diverse set of clients gives you.

-When a single client has a bug, you don't need to step in immediately since Vero will simply keep going using the other clients in the mix.
+Whenever any single client has a bug, you don't need to step in immediately since Vero will simply keep going using the other clients in the mix.
+Even if two clients share an identical bug, the three other clients will keep things going without any action required on your part!

 The ultimate setup for professional node operators?